Be Cool

-Be Cool is a 2005 American crime-comedy film based on Elmore Leonard's 1999 novel of the same name and the sequel to Leonard's 1990 novel Get Shorty (itself adapted into a 1995 film of the same name) about mobster Chili Palmer's entrance into the music industry.
-This was Robert Pastorelli's final film, as he died one year before its theatrical release.
+Be Cool is a 2005 American crime comedy film directed by F. Gary Gray and based on Elmore Leonard's 1999 novel, which was the sequel to Leonard's 1990 novel Get Shorty.
+The movie is the sequel to the 1995 film adaptation of Get Shorty, with John Travolta reprising his role and also starring Cedric the Entertainer, Andre Benjamin, Vince Vaughn, Robert Pastorelli, Uma Thurman, James Woods, Christina Milian, Steven Tyler, Dwayne Johnson, Harvey Keitel, and Danny DeVito.
+The plot follows mobster Chili Palmer, portrayed by Travolta, as he enters into the music industry.

-The film adaptation of Be Cool began production in 2004.
-It was directed by F. Gary Gray, produced by Danny DeVito (who produced and co-starred in the first film), and starred John Travolta, reprising his role from the first film.
-It also marked the second collaboration between Travolta and Vince Vaughn after starring in 2001's Domestic Disturbance.
-The film was released on March 4, 2005.
-It received negative reviews and grossed $95 million against a budget of $53–75 million.
+The film adaptation of Be Cool began production in 2004 and was produced by DeVito, Michael Shamberg, and Stacey Sher.
+The film was released on March 4, 2005, receiving negative reviews and grossing $95 million against a budget of $53–75 million.

 Plot

-Chili Palmer, restless after years of filmmaking, enters the music industry after witnessing the Russian mob execute his friend Tommy Athens, owner of a record company.
+Ernesto "Chili" Palmer, restless and disenchanted with filmmaking, enters the music industry after witnessing the Russian mob publicly whack his friend Tommy Athens, owner of a small, independent record label.
 Chili offers to help Tommy's widow, Edie Athens, manage the failing business, which owes $300,000 to hip-hop producer Sin LaSalle.

-Chili is impressed by singer Linda Moon and helps free her from contractual obligations to Nick Carr and Raji, who has a gay Samoan bodyguard named Elliot, an aspiring actor and the butt of Carr and Raji's homophobic jokes.
-Carr and Raji hire a hitman, Joe "Loop" Lupino to kill Chili before he can save Edie's company by arranging a live performance for Linda along with Steven Tyler and Aerosmith.
+Chili is impressed by small-time club singer Linda Moon and helps free her from contractual obligations to crooked producers Nick Carr and Raji, who has a gay Samoan bodyguard named Elliot, an aspiring actor and the butt of Carr and Raji's gay jokes.
+Carr and Raji pay hitman Joe "Loop" Lupino to kill Chili before he can save Edie's company by arranging a live performance for Linda accompanied by Steven Tyler and Aerosmith.

-Lasalle demands payment of the $300,000, but agrees to give Chili a few days to get the money plus the vig.
-When the Russians attempt to kill Chili, Joe Loop mistakenly kills Ivan Argianiyev, the Russian mob's hitman.
+LaSalle demands payment of the $300,000 but agrees to give Chili a few days to get the money plus the vig.
+When the Russians attempt to kill Chili, Joe Loop mistakenly kills mob enforcer Ivan Argianiyev.
 Carr is furious about the mistake and demands that Raji talks to Loop at once.
-Raji then kills Loop with a metal baseball bat after Loop "disrespects" him.
+Raji then beats Loop to death with a metal baseball bat after Loop "disrespects" him.

-Carr then tries to trick Chili by handing him a pawn ticket, claiming that Linda's contract is being held at a pawn shop owned by the Russians.
-Chili being much smarter than Carr anticipated, has Edie give the ticket to the police, who pay the Russians a visit.
-Raji and Elliot set up LaSalle by making him believe that Carr tricked Chili in giving him the $300,000 to get Linda's contract.
-LaSalle and the DubMD confront Carr in his office, as do Bulkin and his men.
-Insulted by Bulkin's racist remarks, LaSalle kills him.
+Carr then tries to trick Chili by handing him a pawn ticket, claiming that the only copy of Linda's contract is at a pawn shop owned by the Russians.
+Chili, being much smarter than Carr anticipated, has Edie tip off the FBI and starts a fight to get the shop raided.
+Raji and Elliot then set up LaSalle by making him believe that Carr tricked Chili into giving him the $300,000 to get Linda's contract.
+LaSalle and his bodyguards, rap group DubMD, confront Carr in his office, as does the Russian boss, Bulkin, and his men.
+Insulted by Bulkin's racist remarks, LaSalle personally murders him on impulse.